bartongroup/slivka/sphinx-docs/getting_started.rst

 Value object
 ============

-Value objects define the content of each field.
-They are used for validating the user input.
+Value objects contain the information about the field type and value contraints.
+The parameter specified here are used to validate the user-provided parameters.
-The value object properties may differ depending on the field type.
+The configurable properties differ depending on the field type.
-However ``type``, ``required`` and ``default`` properties are common for every field type.
+Properties: ``type``, ``required`` and ``default`` are available regardless of the field type.

 ============ ========== ========================
- Field Name   Type       Description
+ Key          Type       Description
 ============ ========== ========================
  type         string     **Required.** Type of the field,
-                         must be: int, float, text, boolean, choice or file. required     boolean    **Required.** Whether the value is must be provided default      any        Default value, type of the parameter must match the type of the field.
+                         must be: int, float, text, boolean, choice or file. required     boolean    **Required.** Whether the value for that field must be provided.
+                         Default is *True* if not specified. default      any        Default value used when the user does not specify that parameter.
+                         Its type must match the type of the field.
 ============ ========== ========================

-Note that supplying the default value automatically makes the field not required since the default value is used when the field is empty.
+Note that supplying the default value automatically makes the field not required since the default value is used when the field is left empty.

-All other properties are optional and they are specific to different field types.
+All other properties listed below are optional and are specific to their respective field types.

 Integer Value object
 --------------------